steamship-core/steamship-frontend/examples/nextjs-advanced/README.md

 2. Install repo dependencies `npm i`
 3. Connect to Vercel `vercel link`.
 Follow the prompts to connect to the project you just created
 4. Generate the prisma types: `npx prisma generate`

+#### Update the production DB

+1. `vercel pull --environment=production`
+2. Create the tables in the DB: `npm run prod:db-push`

+#### Update the development DB

+1. `vercel pull --environment=development`
-5. Create the tables in the DB: `npm run dev:db-push`
+2. Create the tables in the DB: `npm run dev:db-push`

+### Redeploy your appplication

+After configuring your production database.
+Make sure to re-deploy your project.
+You can do that by navigating to your project in Vercel and clicking the redeploy option.

 ## Local Development